DallanQ/dominion/QA.md

 Yes, you may buy cards up to the number of buys you have (1 per turn, plus any from Action cards), and up to the number of coins you have.
 Since Copper costs 0, you can always use spare buys.
 Of course, this may not be a good idea, since if your hand has a lot of Coppers it is less likely to generate enough coins for a higher value card than if you have Silver or Gold.

-> Throne room: if a you choose a Market as the action to play twice, do you (draw 1 card, do extra action and then buy with +1 coin) x2 or is it (draw 2 cards, perform 2 actions and then +2 buy with +2 coins)?
+> Throne room: If you choose a Market as the action to play twice, do you (draw 1 card, do extra action, and then buy with +1 coin) x2, or is it (draw 2 cards, perform 2 actions, and then +2 buy with +2 coins)?

-It is the former - you do everthing on the card once and then do it once again.
-Of course, with Market it doesn't make any real difference since drawing a card is the only thing that "happens" while resolving the card - the other elements all add to the number of things that you can do afterward.
+It is the first option: you do everything on the card once and then do it once again.
+Of course, with Market, it doesn't make any real difference since drawing a card is the only thing that "happens" while resolving the card; the other elements all add to the number of things that you can do afterward.

 > Spy: Does each player decide what to do with their revealed card or does the player who played the Spy decide?

 The person playing the card.
-In general, when the card text says "you" or "your" it means the person who played the card
+In general, when the card text says "you" or "your" it means the person who played the card.

 [remodel-card-question](https://boardgamegeek.com/thread/1845256/remodel-card-question)